 Therefore, smart contract auditing becomes an essential part of the overall security system of any enterprise to identify possible smart contract security flaws and vulnerabilities.
 So, let’s move on and find how the process of a Near smart contract audit is performed and what are its main benefits in this article.

 Why Is The Near Smart Contract Security Audit Important?

 Currently, one of the most concerning problems for deploying smart contracts is indeed security.
 It is primarily because a developed smart contract code’s insufficiency, misbehavior, and safety issues can lead to irreversible damages, including legal charges and extraordinary financial assets losses.
 Furthermore, even the most minor flaws in a smart contract code written can result in data leakage and theft of a large sum of funds or crypto assets.
 One such example can be the DAO breach on the Ethereum blockchain, which seized about $60 million in ETH and resulted in the hard fork of an Ethereum network.

 As a result, smart contract auditing has become a must for almost every business to avoid such harmful scenarios.
-Here, let’s review some of the most crucial reasons making the process of smart contract audit irreplaceable.
+Here, let’s review some of the most crucial reasons for making the process of Near smart contract security audit irreplaceable.

-- Avoid Costly Code Errors: Auditing the smart contract code early in the development phase before enterprises launch helps to eliminate the possibility of potentially fatal errors and security vulnerabilities.
+- Avoid Costly Code Errors: Auditing the smart contract code early in the development phase before the enterprise’s launch helps to eliminate the possibility of potentially fatal errors and security vulnerabilities.

 - Prevent Security Attacks: While writing and deploying the code, smart contract developers can keep an eye on existing flaws and take preventive measures against hacking attacks.

-- Expert Review: Generally, to avoid spurious results, the security team of auditors manually double-check your contract code.
+- Expert Review: Generally, to avoid spurious results, the security team of auditors manually double-checks your contract code.

 - Continuous Security Assessment: The process of smart contract auditing allows you to perform constant security assessments that improve the development environment.